MoritzNelle/Canopy_Coverage/README.md

 1. You can reverse the last deletion with Cntr + Z

 ### Preform steps 3 and 4 again for the image without weeds and calculate the weed coverage from the difference.

-## Use Macro to analyze multiple images

-1. Perform a color threshold as you would do without macro (see step 3 above) and note down the numbers, you used.
-The result and color threshold window can be discarded, you will only need the numbers.
-1. Drag and drop the macro file on to the FIJI Window and press the 'Run' button in the popped-up window.
-1. Enter the numbers from Step 1 in to the dialog window
-1. From now on follow the instructions given by the Macro.
-   * Read the dialogs carefully!
-   * All numerical result will be printed in the Log-window, save it then you finished your analysis!